farlee2121/DevEssentialsBlog/content/posts/2022-07-03-Dependency-injection-vs-Dependency-Inversion.md

 - /2022/07/03/dependency-injection-vs-dependency-inversion
 ---

 [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) has gained popularity in recent years.
-This is good, but Dependency Injection does not enjoy the full benefit of [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) perscribed the the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
+This is good, but Dependency Injection does not enjoy the full benefit of [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) perscribed by the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
 This post will clarify the difference and some of the addition power enjoyed by Dependency Inversion.
 <!--more-->